cloud303-mpena/cloud303-yugabyte-deployment/README.md

 # AWS CloudFormation
+This repo is a reconstruction of Yugabyte's setup repo.
+Major changes are as follows:
+  * Reconstructed installation and initialization scripts to automate the manual installation from the YB docs
+  * Switched from Amazon Linux to Ubuntu
+  * Uses apt instead of yum for package management

 This repo contains an AWS CloudFormation template to deploy YugabyteDB cluster on AWS.
 It does the following:
 * Creates a VPC with three public subnets
 * Creates an instance in each subnet
-  * Note that the instances that get created use Amazon Linux 1 as the OS.
+  * Note that the instances that get created use Ubuntu as the OS.
 * Deploys a YugabyteDB cluster across these three nodes

 # Pre-Flight Checks